 - Loss of companionship

-How Can an Injury Lawyer Help with my Boston Pedestrian Accident Case?
+How Can an Injury Lawyer Help with My Boston Pedestrian Accident Case?

-Our Boston pedestrian accident attorneys can manage your case from start to finish.
+If you were hurt in a Massachusetts crosswalk, our pedestrian accident attorneys can manage your case from start to finish.
 From the first time you meet with Spada Law, we will listen to your story and advise you of all your options and what your case could involve.
-Managing your case includes communicating with your insurance and the insurance of the at-fault party.
-We will also continuously advocate for you to help ensure you get all the medical treatment you need.

 - We Will Investigate Your Case